Gray135/movie-sql-powerbi-project/README.md

 -  Built a Power BI dashboard to visualize trends by genre, director, and studio
 -  Publish a LinkedIn post highlighting key insights and linking to this GitHub project
 -  Learn how to add calculated fields in DAX to enhance ROI and filtering
--  Optional: Expand dataset to 2025 as well as finding streaming or international film data for further analysis
+-  Optional: Expand dataset to include 2025 movies and streaming/international data for further analysis

 ---